 The emerald ripple variety is probably the most popular one, but none of them will get taller than 18 inches.
 It will be fine in either a bright window or a spot with indirect light.

 They can tolerate some dry soil, so you don’t need to water until the soil is dry through the top inch.
-Like the philodendron, peperomia plants are toxic and should be kept away from any pets or children who might try to have a taste.

 8 – Succulents